THANK YOU…yes YOU pt 2

 He called it “the hardware store”.

 - Before you move aboard and cast off you don’t know if this will be a permanent way of living.
 My wife and I decided after 45 years of coastal weekend and vacation sailing to give it a go.
 We committed to each other to give it a year and then decided what we wanted to do.
 We rented the house, sold or gave away a lot of things, put a lot of our things in storage, gave away one car and stored one, gave up our slip and cast off.
 After one year we were still having fun so we continued.
-After three years family issues caused us to decide to move back into our house.
+After three years of family, issues caused us to decide to move back into our house.
 So it turned out to be a good decision for us to keep it.
 A year later we are still trying to empty the storage unit.
 I don’t know where we ever put all this stuff before.
 As we unpack things that one or the other of us wanted to keep we are throwing out nearly half of it and don’t really need or want a quarter more.
-Of course the cost of storage was more than the value of the stored stuff…but we just weren’t ready to get rid of it before.
+Of course, the cost of storage was more than the value of the stored stuff…but we just weren’t ready to get rid of it before.
 And we decided that if either one of us couldn’t part with a thing it was worth storing it.
 So, you really just have to decide for yourselves what’s worth keeping and for how long.
-Now we are happily sailing weekends and week long cruises again.
+Now we are happily sailing weekends and week-long cruises again.
 It is for us a win either way.

 - Who says you have to sell everything to become a liveaboard?
 Just buy a larger boat.